stellatigre/pico-nova/README.md

 Available Spiders
 =================

-The most developed spider is "katt", for http://kickass.to .
+The most developed spider is ["katt"](/piconova/spiders/picokatt.py), for http://kickass.to .
 It's been tuned to give very reliable data.
-It is found in

-    piconova/spiders/picokatt.py

 All the other spiders have a lesser degree of specialization.
 All of the spiders subclass the "PicoSpider" found in `piconova/spiders/picolib.py`, and pass in a dictionary of Xpaths for scraping their torrent pages.
 Some override the default callbacks for parsing pages to deal with site-specific issues.